Platane/yAR-htzee/README.md

 yarn
 ```

 Be sure to have your 8thwall api key as env `XR8_API_KEY` .
 Or use a .env file.
+Or embed the app inside 8thwall sandbox.

 # Usage